cdapio/cdap/cdap-docs/examples-manual/source/examples/spark-k-means.rst

 Running the Spark program
 ============================================

-Once an application is deployed:
+Once the application is deployed:

 - Click on the ``SparkKMeansProgram`` in the Application page of the CDAP Console to get to the Spark dialogue, then click the *Start* button; or